 But why do we eat tikoy?
 What is the significance of this food in welcoming the Chinese New Year?

-According to wikipedia, here is an excerpt about the tikoy.
+According to the online resource, wikipedia, here is an excerpt about the tikoy.
 The history is quite interesting but is connected to a lot of superstition.

 Others believe that its stickiness will make your success and prosperity “stick”, or that it represents the family and friends “Sticking” together throughout the year.

 In our family, because my parents-in-law are Christians, I think they just like eating tikoy without any superstitious significance.
 For them it is just another Chinese snack.

 And also, Mama’s sister has a food factory that produces tikoy, so almost always, we get our stash from them every year.
 These are aside from of course, the gifts we receive from friends and church mates.